WildLotus-15/CS50W-Project-5-Final/README.md

 # views.py
 index function just returns index template

 load posts function returns a JSON response.
 By setting the safe parameter's value to True I am allowing non-dictionary objects to be serialized from the Post model class.
+Also, I'm using the Djangos Paginator class to split the queryset into page objects and then using JS to implement pagination functionality.

 create post function handles post creation logic.
-After checking the request method I'm getting all data that has been sent via JS FormData(), after processing it, the post is being saved and a success message is being returned.
+After checking the request method I'm getting all data that has been sent via JS FormData().
+After processing it, the post is being saved and a success message is being returned.

 edit post function allows post author to update its contents, after getting all data that was submitted via JS FormData() old post values are being replaced be with new ones.
 After updating the post, a new image URL is being returned so I can display updated content without requiring refreshing the page.